JakeSidSmith/react-div/README.md

 ## Future features

-- Parse HTML with regexes
+- Parse divs with regexes
-- Blockchain integration
+- Use divs to send email
+- Store divs on the blockchain